 How exactly do we define the role of the product owner?
-It’s one of the most hotly debated roles in product development.
+There is a lot of debate around on this role.
 There’s even a debate as to whether the role belongs in product management at all.

 Since its inception as part of the Scrum framework for software development, the role of a product owner has taken on many different and conflicting definitions.
 If you peruse the Internet for an explanation of the product owner role, you’ll find descriptions such as the following:

 A tactical member of the product development team attends daily Scrum meetings and prioritize the backlog.
 In addition, they are expected to ensure the developers are working efficiently and on the right items.

 A strategic role is responsible for representing the interests of the customer for the development team.
 Their role is to ensure that there is always a user advocate involved in development meetings.

 A product manager is assigned to oversee sprints.
 They are expected to be accessible to the development team if they need help or have questions.

 So, which definition is correct?
 The perhaps unsatisfying answer is that there is no universally accurate job description for a product owner.
 Some companies treat the role as tactical and task-focused—essentially a development ringleader moving the team through its to-do list.

 In other companies, product owners are more strategic.
 The role involves liaising between the product manager’s vision and the development team charged with executing that vision.
 In this environment, the product manager—who is perhaps too busy with all of the other responsibilities of being a product manager—communicates the strategic vision to the product owner, who then works closely with development to carry out that vision correctly.

 Can a Product Manager Be a Product Owner?